SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/network-firewall.md

 ## Collect Logs for AWS Network Firewall

-This page has instructions for collecting logs for the Sumo Logic App for AWS Network Firewall Logs.
+This section has instructions for collecting logs for the Sumo Logic App for AWS Network Firewall Logs.

 ### Log Types